olimorris/onedarkpro.nvim/README.md

 If you're using Neovim 0.9+, the `:Inspect` command is available.

-If you're on an earlier version of Neovim and are using Treesitter, install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
-This shows any Treesitter or syntax highlight groups under the cursor.
+If you're on an earlier version of Neovim and are using Tree-sitter, install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
+This shows any Tree-sitter or syntax highlight groups under the cursor.

 **I think the theme would look better if we changed the highlight group of X. Would you accept a PR?**